The Bronx: Colleges and universities

 In 2000, 49,442 (57.5%) of the 86,014 Bronx residents seeking college, graduate or professional degrees attended public institutions.
 Several colleges and universities are in the Bronx.

 Fordham University was founded as St. John's College in 1841 by the Diocese of New York as the first Catholic institution of higher education in the northeast.
 It is now officially an independent institution, but strongly embraces its Jesuit heritage.
 The 85 acre Bronx campus, known as Rose Hill, is the main campus of the university, and is among the largest within the city (other Fordham campuses are in Manhattan and Westchester County).

 Three campuses of the City University of New York are in the Bronx: Hostos Community College, Bronx Community College (occupying the former University Heights Campus of New York University) and Herbert H. Lehman College (formerly the uptown campus of Hunter College), which offers both undergraduate and graduate degrees.

 The College of Mount Saint Vincent is a Catholic liberal arts college in Riverdale under the direction of the Sisters of Charity of New York.
 Founded in 1847 as a school for girls, the academy became a degree-granting college in 1911 and began admitting men in 1974.
 The school serves 1,600 students.
 Its campus is also home to the Academy for Jewish Religion, a transdenominational rabbinical and cantorial school.

-Manhattan College is a Catholic college in Riverdale which offers undergraduate programs in the arts, business, education, engineering, and science.
+Manhattan University is a Catholic college in Riverdale which offers undergraduate programs in the arts, business, education, engineering, and science.
 It also offers graduate programs in education and engineering.

 Albert Einstein College of Medicine, part of the Montefiore Medical Center, is in Morris Park.

-The coeducational and non-sectarian Mercy College—with its main campus in Dobbs Ferry—has a Bronx campus near Westchester Square.
+The coeducational and non-sectarian Mercy University—with its main campus in Dobbs Ferry—has a Bronx campus near Westchester Square.

 The State University of New York Maritime College in Fort Schuyler (Throggs Neck)—at the far southeastern tip of the Bronx—is the national leader in maritime education and houses the Maritime Industry Museum.
 (Directly across Long Island Sound is Kings Point, Long Island, home of the United States Merchant Marine Academy and the American Merchant Marine Museum.)
 As of 2017, graduates from the university earned an average annual salary of $144,000, the highest of any university graduates in the United States.

-In addition, the private, proprietary Monroe College, focused on preparation for business and the professions, started in the Bronx in 1933 and now has a campus in New Rochelle (Westchester County) as well the Bronx's Fordham neighborhood.
+In addition, the private, proprietary Monroe University, focused on preparation for business and the professions, started in the Bronx in 1933 and now has a campus in New Rochelle (Westchester County) as well the Bronx's Fordham neighborhood.